grame-cncm/embaudio/web/docs/lectures/lecture6.md

 where \(s\) is the value of the pole and is typically set to 0.999 for optimal results.

 Modify the [crazy-saw](https://github.com/grame-cncm/embaudio20/tree/master/examples/crazy-saw) example by "smoothing" the value of the frequency parameter by implementing the filter above with \(s=0.999\).
-Then slow down the rate at which frequency is being changed so that only two  new value is generated per second.
+Then slow down the rate at which frequency is being changed so that only two new values are generated per second.
 The result should sound quite funny :).